Philip Lamantia

-Philip Lamantia (October 23, 1927 – March 7, 2005) was an American poet and lecturer.
-His poems were often visionary, ecstatic, terror-filled, and erotic, exploring the subconscious world of dreams and linking it to daily experiences, while sometimes incorporating typographical arrangements a la concrete poetry.
-He has posthumously been regarded as "the most visionary poet of the American postwar generation".
+Philip Lamantia (October 23, 1927 – March 7, 2005) was an American poet, writer and lecturer.
+His poetry incorporated stylistic experimentation and transgressive themes, and has been regarded as surrealist and visionary, contributing to the literature of the Beat Generation.

 Biography

-Lamantia was born in San Francisco to Sicilian immigrants, and was raised in the city's Excelsior neighborhood.
-His poetry was first published in View magazine in 1943, when he was fifteen, and in the final issue of the Surrealist magazine VVV the following year.
-In 1944 he dropped out of Balboa High School to pursue poetry in New York City.
-He returned to the Bay Area in 1945 and his first book, Erotic Poems, was published a year later.
+Lamantia was born in San Francisco, California, United States, to Sicilian immigrants and was raised in the city's Excelsior District neighborhood.
+His poetry was first published in View magazine in 1943, when he was 15 years old, and his poetry appeared in the final issue of the Surrealist magazine VVV the following year.
+He dropped out of Balboa High School to pursue poetry in New York City, and appeared the same year in American filmmaker Maya Deren's At Land.
+Aged just 16, Lamantia was hailed by Andre Breton as "a voice that rises once in a hundred years".
+He returned to the Bay Area in 1945, and his first book, Erotic Poems, was published a year later.

-He appeared in Maya Deren's At Land (1944), a 15-minute silent experimental film.